 I’m pretty sure Jay-Z does it on purpose and that he appreciates the attention it gets him.
 He has been steadily displaying occult symbolism in his songs, videos and in the designs of his Rocawear clothing line.
 The Brooklyn rapper has lately been associating himself through telling hints to Freemasonry, Illuminati and other orders.
 Is he now initiated in one of those Brotherhoods and eager to show it off?
 Why does he appear in other videos containing occult meanings (see Rihanna’s “Umbrella” or Beyonce’s “Crazy in Love”)?

 The video to “Run This Town” was directed by Anthony Mandler, who also did Rihanna’s “Disturbia” video.
-In another of my articles, I explain how this video is a metaphor for evil possession.
 The least we can say is that Mandler certainly knows how to insert dark symbolism into a video.

 “Do What Thou Wilt”